 Division 11b – Split-Cupped Papillon Daffodils

-Division 13 – Species, Wild Variants, and Wild Hybrids
+Consists of the Species, Wild Variants, and Wild Hybrids found in natural daffodils.

-Miniatures have the same descriptive divisions as standards, only with smaller blooms, usually less than 1½ inches in diameter.
+Miniatures have the same descriptive divisions as standards, only with smaller blooms, usually less than 2 inches (50mm) in diameter.